UNC Wilmington faces High Point, looks for 7th straight home win

 High Point Panthers (8-2) at UNC Wilmington Seahawks (8-3)

+The Panthers have gone 1-1 away from home.
+High Point is the Big South leader with 38.7 rebounds per game led by Zach Austin averaging 6.5.

-TOP PERFORMERS: Shykeim Phillips is averaging 9.9 points and 1.7 steals for the Seahawks.
-Trazarien White is averaging 13.0 points over the last 10 games for UNC Wilmington.
+TOP PERFORMERS: Eric Van Der Heijden is shooting 40.0% from beyond the arc with 1.5 made 3-pointers per game for the Seahawks, while averaging 4.8 points.
+Trazarien White is averaging 13 points, 5.8 rebounds and 1.5 steals over the past 10 games for UNC Wilmington.

 Abdoulaye is shooting 42.6% from beyond the arc with 2.9 made 3-pointers per game for the Panthers, while averaging 15.5 points.
 Jaden House is averaging 21.2 points for High Point.